Deathcry: Publication history

-Deathcry first appeared in Avengers #363 (June 1993) and was created by scenarist Bob Harras and penciller Steve Epting.
+Deathcry first appeared in Avengers #363 (June 1993) and was created by writer Bob Harras and penciller Steve Epting.

 Deathcry was one of the feature characters in the 2011 three-issue limited series Chaos War: Dead Avengers created by scenarist Fred Van Lente and penciller Tom Grummet.
 In an interview with Comic Book Resources, Fred Van Lente explained "Deathcry was a character who I knew nothing about until we started talking in the room about who we could use in the series.
 She was terrific in Annihilation: Conquest, and that's definitely the incarnation of the character I'm going to be using.
 To me, her real name should be "The '90s" because she's the classic stereotypical bad girl with cleavage and a shitty attitude.
 She's a Shi'Ar who may or may not be descended from the X-Men villain Deathbird.
 So she's a female, berserker, bird person with crazy hair, which means she's awesome."

 Deathcry has entries in the All-New Official Handbook of the Marvel Universe A to Z (2006) #3 - Copperhead to Ethan Edwards, The Marvel Encyclopedia and Official Handbook of the Marvel Universe A to Z (2008) HC vol. 03 - Captain (Nextwave) to Elements of Doom.